Tel Quel: History and profile

 In 1971 the journal broke with the French Communist Party and declared its support for Maoism.
 In 1974 the editorial members Philippe Sollers, Marcelin Pleynet, François Wahl, Roland Barthes and Julia Kristeva visited China.
 The trip, which was tightly organized by Chinese government officials, would later be processed in several essays and books by the participants.
 In the autumn of 1976 the journal explicitly distanced itself from Maoism.

+Tel Quel featured a special section for terrorism in Italy in 1978, and Maria Antonietta Macciocchi and Leonardo Sciascia were among the contributors of the section.